UPPMAX/HPC-python/docs/install_packages.rst

    - With a virtual environment you can tailor an environment with specific versions for Python and packages, not interfering with other installed python versions and packages.
    - Make it for each project you have for reproducibility.
-   - There are different tools to create virtual environemnts.
+   - There are different tools to create virtual environments.
       - UPPMAX has Conda and venv and virtualenv
       - HPC2N has venv and virtualenv.
         - At UPPMAX, you load python directly, while at HPC2N you need to load "prerequisites" first, and the module is named Python with a capital P.